Stimulant Treatment At Tennessee Wellness Center, we understand the grip addiction has on your life—but you do not need to go it alone.

 In some cases, stimulant abuse can result in sudden death, which is why using stimulants is always dangerous.
 When a person abuses stimulants over time, they increase the possibility of developing life-threatening health issues that can be difficult to treat.
 Some of these long-term consequences include chronic exhaustion, breathing problems, muscle deterioration, reduced sexual functioning, and cerebral hemorrhage.
 Some people suffer from seizures or strokes later in life that are connected to stimulant addiction.

-How We Treat Stimulant Addiction
+How We Treat Stimulant Addiction in Knoxville

 Stimulant addiction, like any addiction, has been known to ruin lives.
 Individuals who are addicted to illicit substances like crystal meth often spend a lot of money seeking out and purchasing the drug, and people addicted to prescription medications are known to lie or “doctor shop” to obtain more prescriptions.